-Through that, we have received the peace of personal reconciliation with God forever.
+[14:06] Through that we have received the peace of personal reconciliation with God forever.
 He came, says Peter, to bring us to God.

-[30:00] That child in a manger.
-The Lord of all, he became an outcast and a stranger.
-He bore all our transgressions, all our demerits fell on him, so that we might be brought to God.
+That child in a manger, the Lord of all, he became an outcast and a stranger.
+He bore all our transgressions, all our demerits, fell on him, so that we might be brought to God.

-He was put to death in the flesh.
-To bring us to God.
+He was put to death in the flesh to bring us to God.
 That's the pledge of Christmas past.
-Let's think about that while we sing these words of the carol.
+Okay, pick up the Bibles one last time.